 Exploration of the culture, practices, and philosophy of contemporary and historical Islam through local visits, speakers, and observations.

-Learn about Morocco's progressive legislation aimed at improving the lives of women, investigate the issues of water management and land-use, hear about Moroccan government and press, and consider the effects of tourism across Morocco.
+Learn about Morocco's progressive legislation aimed at improving the lives of women, investigate environmental issues, hear about Moroccan government and press, and consider the effects of tourism across Morocco.

 Focus Of Inquiry

 Examine the diversity that exists throughout Morocco: urban/rural, Arab /indigenous, mountains/desert, progressive/traditional, and influences of Europe, sub-Saharan Africa, and the Middle East.

 Spend 4-5 days living with a family in a semi-urban environment as well as possible short homestay in a rural environment in the mountains or the southern part of the country.

 Independent Study Project (ISP)